bigY2K2/4883-MWSU-Mobile-WEB/Quiz1-Grade.md

 Dude ... effort ... ok that's harsh, but please follow instructions.

 Personal Note:
 >I want to see you excel in this damn class.
 Don't disappoint me.
 Last semester and this semester are the skills that can get you a pretty decent job (on top of what you've already learned).
+So don't get senior fever on me just yet!!!